 Efficiency of negotiation of terms and conditions

-(Relevant section of the manual is Part 7, Chapter 7.2)
+(Relevant section is Manual1, Part 7, Chapter 7.2)

 Outline the purpose and identify the main responsibilities of a local regulator.

 5 marks

 The local regulator can be defined as the body responsible at a local level to ensure that the legislation is applied in practice.
 It will typically issue guidelines for benefit plans at Local or National Level.
 In addition, there may be two separate regulatory bodies that monitor pension and benefit plan operations – one responsible for ensuring adequate funding and governance of benefits; and another who will ensure that plans adhere to tax regulations.